brandenmoo/brandenmoo.github.io/GoogleAdsCovers.md

 I rewrote all the ad copies for this client to follow best practices.
 The main change I implemented was the inclusion of a call-to-action at the end.
 Many studies have shown that a CTA is crucial to increase CTR, so I made sure to include one.
 Further more, I made sure to include only relevant content to entice searchers to click the ad.
 Unfortunately, the client has asked me not to feature the ads in this case study.

 ### Bid Adjustment
 Bid adjustment is a powerful tool to increase clicks or conversions.
 I looked at the performance for each age and demographic groups, and identified opportunities to utilize an increased bid adjustment.
 In the example shown below, I noticed that the CTR for the 55-64 age group was more than 2x of other age groups, so I increased the bid adjustment for that group.
-Going through each ad group and identifying these opportunities can have a great effect for overall performance.
+Going through each ad group and identifying these opportunities can have a great effect on overall performance. <br>
 ![Image2](images/GoogleAdsCampaign/Google Ads - Covers Company - CTR.png)

 ### Results and Next Steps